 Making Tax Digital

-As a practice we have decided to use QuickBooks as our main Solution, we feel this is the best fit for our new and existing clients.
-We will be offering training to give a better understanding and an insight into the workings of QuickBooks as well as knowing your obligations and responsibilities under MTD.
+As QuickBooks accountants we will be offering training to new and existing clients to give a better understanding of QuickBooks as well as understanding your obligations and responsibilities under MTD.

 In summary, Making Tax Digital will mean:

 The ability to pay tax based on your business activity during the year

 The ability to upload or update your tax account in real time

 All of your tax information in one place

 All of the tax information and interactions are in one place

 No separate notifications of change of address or other details